tinue/sharp-pocket-computer/pc1600-serial/README.md

 `LOAD "<COM1:>"[,R]`
 * R: Auto-starts the program after loading.

-## Future work
+### Future software work
+* Allow to specify the serial port.
+Important if the port can't be autodetected.
+* Normalize the file when saving to PC (line breaks, EOF marker, leading / trailing blanks etc.)
+* Support tokenizing a Basic program, and then sending it in binary format (will be faster)
+  * Also add the binary header required for the PC-1500 / CE-158
+* Define a format for "Reserve Keys" and support to load these (maybe even save)
+  * This will also require tokenization support
+* Add an option for "binary" load and save, which will not normalize during load or save
+* Support comments in Basic programs (e.g. a line starting with "#" will be removed during normalization)
+* Support a "terminal" mode, where input from the keyboard is sent to the Pocket Computer, and output is shown on the screen.
+  * As part of the terminal mode, support both `MODE 0` and `MODE 1` codepages correctly.

-### Use a Raspberry Pi Pico instead of a USB / UART adapter
+### Hardware Idea: Use a Raspberry Pi Pico instead of a USB / UART adapter
 A Raspberry Pi Pico has a USB connector, serial pins, and 264k RAM.
-It should therefore be possible to send a PC-1600 program via USB to the Raspberry Pi Pico at full speed and buffer it in its RAM, and then the Pico sends the data to the PC-1600 via its serial lines, using RTC/CTS flow control.
+It should therefore be possible to send a Pocket Computer program via USB to the Raspberry Pi Pico at full speed and buffer it in its RAM, and then the Pico sends the data to the Pocket Computer via its serial lines, using RTC/CTS flow control.

 This should be cheaper than an USB / UART adapter, and it would work on a Mac as well.

 Signal level adaption (3.3V vs. TTL) and signal inversion needs to be solved.
-### Additional features
-* Allow to specify the serial port.
-Important if the port can't be autodetected.
-* Support `INPUT` from the PC to the PC-1600 (probably add to printer simulator)
-* Print simulator: Support both codepages correctly (`MODE 0` and `MODE 1`)
-* LOAD: Check for label or line number conflicts when adding the serial utils